 T: But we should probably get going, all this standing in the line...
 I can't wait to say goodbye to this place.

 Me: Right, you should be going.
 You take care there, well, whatever.

 N: You take care too, and skype us, you know we're online, well, most of the time.
 Weekends especially.

 T: Oh, and my site, would you have a few moments this week, I need to add Google Analytics...

 And off they went.
 Now that I think of it, T. knows me for fifteen years.
 That's the longest I've ever known anyone.
 My parents don't know me that well (they actually don't know me at all, but that's a separate story).
-But we never said anything more intimate then "hey would you mind fixing a thing or two at my site" or "want to go to the movies?
+But we never said anything more intimate than "hey would you mind fixing a thing or two for my site" or "want to go to the movies?
 I hear there are aliens and fighting and stuff..."